 Certain cities are more suited to those with limited mobility.
 If you stick to those cities and do a little bit of research before heading out (like you’re doing now!), you’ll be much more likely to have a successful, enjoyable vacation.

 The following is a list of seven cities that make some of the best vacation spots for senior citizens.
-Whether you’re looking for yourself or planning on taking elderly parents on vacation, these destinations will give you the right mix of adventure and relaxation, all in a safe and easy to access way:
+Whether you’re looking for yourself or planning on taking elderly parents on vacation, these travel destinations for seniros will give you the right mix of adventure and relaxation, all in a safe and easy to access way:

 Best Vacations for Disabled Seniors or Seniors With Limited Mobility